samof76/samof76.github.io/_posts/2025-10-25-aws-diwali-outage.md

 category: aws, outage, rca
 ---

+> **UPDATE:** Added some lingering questions at the end of this.
+May be there will be more added, but added those that are most pertinent to this issue.

 I suppose this was one of the worst outages in AWS history, and it had significant impact across many internet services, products and platforms.
 And sadly for many of us Indians it happened on a Diwali day, and we were barely trying to keep the lights on on this festival of lights.
 The [AWS's public RCA](https://aws.amazon.com/message/101925/) is dense, and in PDT, so these are my notes(accurate to the best of my knowledge), concise and the timeline is in IST.

 ## Timeline (Converted to IST)